 This is an entry level position.
 Only those eligible to be appointed or promoted to the rank of Assistant Professor will be considered.
 The position is subject to availability of funding.

 Sessional Instructor Positions

-Sessional positions are normally posted in September for the Spring semester, in January for the Summer semester and in May for the Fall semester.
-These positions are posted on the Graduate Studies website, on the Philosophy Department's website, and on the bulletin board in the Philosophy Department in the West Mall Centre.
+Sessional positions are normally posted in October for the Spring semester, in February for the Summer semester and in June for the Fall semester.
+These positions are posted on the Human Resources website, on the Philosophy Department's website, and on the bulletin board in the Philosophy Department in the West Mall Centre.
 All postings are normally open for two weeks.
-Here is the present posting:

-Click on the following links for details about the positions available:
+Click on the link below for details about the positions available:

 Teaching Assistant Positions

 TAships are normally posted in October for the Spring semester, in February for the Summer semester, and in June for the Fall semester.
-These positions are posted on the Graduate Studies website, on the Philosophy Department's website, and on the bulletin board in the Philosophy Department in the West Mall Centre.
+These positions are posted on the Human Resources website, and on the Philosophy Department's website.
 All postings are normally open for two weeks.

-Click on the following links for details about the positions available and the Application Form to be submitted:
+Click on the link below for details about the positions available:

 Please see Policies on Equity and Privacy, below.